thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 If the form does not have a name attribute, you can use a predicate function to select the form based off of one of its other attributes.

-For instance, the following form has no name attribute:
+For instance, the following form has no `name` attribute:

 {% highlight html %}
 <form method="post" action="/en/search/" id="form1">
 {% endhighlight %}

-We can select this form by filtering based on its id.
+We can select this form by filtering based on its `id`.

 {% highlight python %}
 def select_form(form):